-The first round of Chile's presidential election on Sunday 19 November has paved the way for a final contest just before Christmas that will turn on contrasting visions of the future of Latin America's most progressive economy.
+The first round of Chile’s presidential election on Sunday 19 November has set up a final contest just before Christmas that will turn on contrasting visions of the future of Latin America’s most progressive economy.
 The result could add Chile to the growing band of regional players led by pro-business pragmatists.

 The man most likely to win, former President Sebastián Piñera, is a billionaire with a conservative, right-wing agenda.
 He is promising growth, jobs and lower taxes.
 His rival is former news anchor Alejandro Guillier, leader of the centre-left New Majority coalition of outgoing President Michelle Bachelet.
 His manifesto focuses on tackling high inequality and poverty through greater access to healthcare, education and vocational training.

 ‘The battle lines have been drawn,’ to quote one of Piñera’s economic advisers.
 ‘We will win because Chileans want a return to growth, not a replay of the age-old debate over haves and have-nots.’

 Piñera’s lead in the first round was substantial, but not conclusive.
 He scored around 36% of the vote again Guillier’s 22%.
 And the surprising support – around one fifth of votes cast – for the far-left Broad Front coalition, led by Beatriz Sánchez, another former journalist, leaves open the possibility for a surprise in December’s runoff if her supporters turn to Guillier.
 Low turnout, reflecting Chile’s growing indifference to democracy, is another critical feature of this election cycle; only 47% of eligible voters participated in Sunday’s poll.